*This information was last updated July 10, 2020 and is subject to regular updates.

 We have increased our already stringent infection control procedures in VON spaces where services are coordinated or delivered.
 VON follows best practice in infection prevention and control during normal times, and is ensuring that everyone:

-- Practices exceptional hand hygiene and health habits
+- Practices exceptional hand hygiene

-- Self monitors using provided self-screening tools
+- Regularly self-monitors using provided self-screening tools

 - Screens clients and those who accompany them, prior to delivering care